HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/install/kubernetes_deployment/update_helm_deployment.md

 - Prepare your cluster and your `custom-values.yaml` file.
 For more information, see [Preparation before installing HCL DX  using Helm](../kubernetes_deployment/preparation/index.md).
 - Install your deployment.
 For more information, see [Install commands to deploy](../kubernetes_deployment/helm_install_commands.md).
-- If external database is used in `helm install`, configure values for external database transfer and perform database transfer.
+- If an external database is used, ensure that the values for the external database are correct in the `custom-values.yaml` and relevant Kubernetes secrets.
 For more information, see [Configuring an external database](../../../manage/cfg_webengine/external_db_database_transfer#configuring-an-external-database) and [Using the external database and triggering the database transfer](../../../manage/cfg_webengine/external_db_database_transfer#using-the-external-database-and-triggering-the-database-transfer).

 ## Recommended actions before a CF upgrade